shivam-880/til/git/merge-unrelated-local-remote-repos.md

-# Merge Local Remote Repositories
+# Merge Unrelated Local Remote Repositories

 ## Use Case
 Suppose you have created a repository in github and also an unrelated repository locally with an intent of merging it with the one created in github.